Vascular Rings Treatment & Management

 Previous

-Immediate postoperative management after division of a vascular ring is performed in an intensive care unit.
-The majority of patients are able to be extubated immediately or within a short time after surgery.
+Immediate postoperative management after division of a vascular ring is performed in an intensive care unit (ICU).
+The majority of patients can be extubated immediately or within a short time after the operation.
 Oxygen with high humidity should be administered, and chest physiotherapy should be provided as needed.
 For those infants with ongoing wheezing or stridor, nebulizer treatment is helpful.
 Pulse oximetry should be monitored.

-About 10% of infants may continue to have noisy breathing for a while after surgery.
-Communicating this fact to the child's parents is important.
-Total relief of symptoms may take several months to a year in some cases.
-Many of these residual postoperative symptoms are related to the presence of some degree of malacotic change of the trachea or major bronchi at the site where the tightest constriction occurred.
-In the vast majority of cases, growth and appropriate stiffening of the tracheal cartilages takes place.
+About 10% of infants may continue to have noisy breathing for a while after the surgical procedure; it is important to inform the child's parents of this possibility.
+In some case, total relief of symptoms may take several months to 1 year.
+Many residual postoperative symptoms are related to the presence of some degree of malacotic change of the trachea or major bronchi at the site where the tightest constriction occurred.
+In the vast majority of cases, growth and appropriate stiffening of the tracheal cartilages take place.

 Infants who must undergo tracheal reconstruction in addition to repair of a vascular ring have the trachea stented with an endotracheal tube for at least 1 week.
 When the infant is extubated, bronchoscopy is performed first to eliminate excess granulation tissue and any secretions present.
 Dilation may be performed at this time if necessary.